 Choosing a university can be difficult.
 Understanding the acceptance rate for different universities is important because it helps prepare you for what you need to do, in order to get into the university of your dreams.

-I hope that this article on universities in France with low acceptance rates was helpful.
+We hope that this article on universities in France with low acceptance rates was helpful.
 To know more about studying abroad, make sure to check out the Available Programs in Europe for International Students!